thephpleague/url/dev-master/components/host.md

 ## Host types

-### IP address or Domain name
+### IP address or registered name

 There are two type of host:

-- Hosts represented as IP;
+- Hosts represented by an IP;
-- Hosts represented by domain names;
+- Hosts represented by a domain names;

 To determine what type of host you are dealing with the `Host` class provides the `isIp` method: